aws-samples/stream-emr-on-eks/README.md

 - A new S3 bucket for applications
     - encrypted by KMS_MANAGED key
     - auto-upload files from ./deployment/app_code
-- A new DataLake S3 bucket
+- A new Lakeformation + DataLake S3 bucket
     - encrypted by KMS_MANAGED key
     - registered in Lakeformation as a data lake
     - naming convention is s3://lf-datalake-{Aws.ACCOUNT_ID}-{Aws.REGION}
 - A new S3 bucket for Amazon Managed Workflows for Apache Airflow (MWAA)
     - auto-upload files from ./deployment/requirements/
     - used for MWAA DAGs
-    - naming converion is s3://emr-roadshow-airflowstac-emrserverlessairflow*
+    - naming converion is s3://emrserverless-airflow-{Aws.ACCOUNT_ID}-{Aws.REGION}
+- Two new S3 bucket for EMR serverless
+    - used for the Transactional Lab in EMRS, its name has the prefix of emrserverless-workshop-*
+    - used for interactive lab in EMRS, named 3://emrserverless-interactive-{Aws.ACCOUNT_ID}-{Aws.REGION}
 - A MWAA Environment
     - install `apache-airflow-providers-amazon` pip package for EMR Serverless operator
     - `*EMR-Serverless-MWAARole*` IAM role for MWAA environment
 - An EKS cluster v1.26 in a new VPC across 2 AZs
     - The Cluster has 2 default managed node groups: the OnDemand nodegroup scales from 1 to 5, SPOT instance nodegroup can scale from 1 to 30.
     - It also has a Fargate profile labelled with the value serverless
-- An EMR virtual cluster in the same VPC
+- An EMR on EKS virtual cluster in the same VPC
     - The virtual cluster links to `emr` namespace
     - The namespace accommodates two types of Spark jobs, ie. run on managed node group or serverless job on Fargate
     - All EMR on EKS configuration are done, including fine-grained access controls for pods by the AWS native solution IAM roles for service accounts